tensorflow/tfjs-models/knn-classifier/README.md

 ```

 Args:
-- **example:** An example to add to the dataset, usually an embedding from
+- **example:** An example to add to the dataset, usually an activation from
   another model.
 - **classIndex:** The class index of the example.